-“People have several times more potential for growth when they invest energy in developing their strengths instead of correcting their deficiencies” (StrengthsFinder 2.0).
+“People have several times more potential for growth when they invest energy in developing their strengths instead of correcting their deficiencies”, according to StrengthsFinder 2.0.

-Sadly, it’s not just me.
-Most self-help books and learning programs are geared to do exactly this.
+I don’t know about you, but my answers favor the weaknesses.
+And it’s not just me.
+Most self-help books and learning programs are geared to do this as well.

 Think about this for a second – the majority of people spend more time, energy and money trying to attain things they don’t have instead of developing things they already do have!

 This is exactly why Gallup did the research which led to the empowering StrengthFinder tool.

 Here’s something the self-help industry probably doesn’t want you to know:

 By focusing on what makes you stand out instead of what you lack, you can transform your natural talents into unique strengths (USP’s) – in today’s competitive market you can NEVER have enough of those.

 If and when the time comes, your USP’s will also give you a BIG leg up toward making your resume stand out.